 Upcoming Course Dates

-In Winter/Spring 2020 courses will run in Todmorden and Hebden Bridge.
+In Autumn/Winter 2021 courses will run in Todmorden and Hebden Bridge.

-Hebden Bridge - start TBC - The Hope Baptist Church, New Road, Hebden Bridge HX7 8EW.
-Each class will run from 6:00-7:15pm.
+Hebden Bridge - start TBC, each class will run from 7-8:15pm - The Hope Baptist Church, New Road, Hebden Bridge HX7 8EW.

 If you would like to discuss the course in more detail before booking please get in touch with me on 07443 602108 or by email email@example.com.

-What next?
-At the end of this course I usually recommend that students join a weekly yoga class.
-If you would like to chat about suitable options, please let me know.
+At the end of this course, I usually recommend that students join a weekly yoga class.
 Don’t feel ready?
-You’re welcome to attend the course again if you feel it would be helpful.
+You’re welcome to attend the course again or you might like to consider a 1:1 class to address any specific needs or concerns that you may have.

 Ready to book your space?